-Amritsari dry fruit tea is a delicious twist on your regular masala chai.
-Make this Giani tea stall copycat badam pista tea recipe at home using my simple recipe.
+Amritsari Pista Badam Tea is a delicious twist on your regular masala chai.
+Make this Giani tea stall copycat tea recipe at home using my simple recipe (vegetarian, gluten-free).

 Jump to:

 Have you ever thought of giving a royal touch to your regular masala chai.
-If not, then you have to try this Amritsari dry fruit tea or badam pista chai.
+If not, then you have to try this Amritsari Badam Pista Tea (Chai).

-Dry fruit tea is your everyday masala chai with the goodness of some dry fruits.
-Yes, this frothy chai is topped with almond, pistachios, and green cardamom.
+This dried nuts tea is your everyday masala chai with the goodness of almonds and pistachios.

-It became famous from Giani tea stall in Amritsar, where people line up to have a hot cup of this badam pista tea in the morning.
-The masala chai is topped with frothy milk and nuts, giving it a royal touch and a distinct and unique flavor.
+It became famous from Giani tea stall in Amritsar, where people line up to have a hot cup of this badam pista chai in the morning.
+The masala chai is topped with frothy milk and crushed nuts, giving it a royal touch and a distinct and unique flavor.

 The ratio of milk is more as compared to water in the tea, which makes it nice and creamy, giving it a rich texture.
-You can adjust the ratio of milk: water as per your taste too.
+You can adjust the ratio of milk to water as per your taste too.

 It is a perfect hot beverage to serve to your guests during festivals or their visits when you want to serve something special.
 I am sure your guests will be impressed with this unique way of serving tea.